whipstein/ads-ann-surrogate/README.md

 Linear and log-scaled parameters are positioned in their normalized design coordinates so coverage is visually comparable, while the axes retain the declared physical endpoint values and units.
-Open the SVG directly in a browser or Markdown viewer; it does not require Matplotlib.
+The PNG does not require Matplotlib.
 When `--write-split-files` is used, one matrix describes the complete combined geometry, so the separate train/verification CSVs do not receive duplicate JSON or plot files.
 Range extensions plot the complete original-plus-appended set.
 Targeted additional-point CSVs receive their own JSON and coverage matrix.

 ## 2. Simulate and Audit the Dataset